Split Pea Soup

 Servings and Cooking Time

-This recipe makes approximately 4 servings.
-Preparation time is about 15 minutes, and cooking time is around 1 hour.
+This recipe serves 4 people.
+Preparation time is about 15 minutes, and cooking time is approximately 1 hour.

 Nutritional Value